neilellis/coding-with-gpt-4/article_as_presentation.marp.md

 from langchain.agents import initialize_agent
 from langchain.chat_models import ChatOpenAI

+# RUN WITH EXTREME CAUTION, OR IN DOCKER,  IT HAS ACCESS TO YOUR TERMINAL
 llm = ChatOpenAI(model='gpt-3.5-turbo',temperature=0.5)
 tools = load_tools(['python_repl', 'requests', 'terminal', 'serpapi', 'wikipedia',
                     'human',  'pal-math', 'pal-colored-objects'], llm=llm)